goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 If you liked this and want to take it to the next level, here are some ideas:

-1. Schedule this script to execute every X minutes
+1. Schedule this script to execute every X hours
 2. Reduce the Docker Image size.
 The smaller the image is, the faster it'll be executed on the Cloud, which means less 💸
 3. Fork the project and enhance it with extra timing information you need
 4. Use puppeteer to emulate a slower network and CPU